 See this resource–> 53 Mother’s Day Journal Prompts Ideas Kids

 Have your students paint terra cotta pots that can be used incorporated into a science lesson on plant life cycles.
 Students can express their individualism by painting their pot in any way that they choose.

-Once the painted pots have dried, you can have your students plant flower, fruit or grass seeds in the pot.
-During the next several weeks, ask the students to water the plants and monitor the growth and development in a journal.
+Once the painted pots have dried, you can have your student’s plant flowers, fruit, or grass seeds in the pot.
+During the next several weeks, ask the students to water the plants and monitor their growth and development in a journal.

 Once their plant is grown, they can take home the pot as a special souvenir to remind them of this project.
 It’s a great way to combine both art and science into one fun activity.

 Here are the instructions on painting flower pots

 Get a little messy while learning about the colors of the rainbow with a rainbow truck painting.
 This is a wonderful art project for younger students, particularly those in kindergarten and first grade.